Joako360/osm2city/doc/manual/parameters.rst

 Light Effects
 -------------

-Parameters for some light effects / shaders.
+Parameters for some light effects / shaders - has only effect if FLAG_2017_2 = False.

 =============================================   ========   =======   ==============================================================================
 Parameter                                       Type       Default   Description / Example